A Little Summer Bonus – Save 15%

 City Lit basketry course: advanced

 Please note: We offer a wide variety of financial support to make courses affordable.
-Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.
+Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

 What is the course about?

-This new course is for learners already experienced in a range of basketry techniques and will build upon and develop these skills.
+This new course is for learners already experienced in a range of basketry techniques and will build upon and develop some of these skills.
 You will be introduced to more techniques and some emphasis will be placed on self-directed study and developing a personal portfolio of work.

-An advanced level course runs with a 4-on/4-off pattern (4 Fridays in college and 4 weeks independent study).
+The course runs with a 4-on/4-off pattern (4 Fridays in college and 4 weeks independent study).

 What will we cover?